rufilboss/100DaysOfDevOps/Day 29 -Introduction to RDS_MySQL/day29.md

 * Then click on Launch DB instance

 * Wait for few mins 5–10min(or depend upon your instance type and size) and check Instance Status(It should be available)

+* We need to create a replica

+* Create read replica option will not be highlighted yet because;

+    * We don’t have a snapshot
+    * We don’t have an automated backups

+* Read replica is always created from a snapshot or the latest backup

+* Take the snapshot of the running database